Accessibility statement for Product Safety Database

 How accessible the Product Safety Database is

-If you find any problems that are not listed on this page or think we’re not meeting the accessibility requirements, contact opss.enquiries@businessandtrade.gov.uk.
-If you request a response, we’ll aim to reply within 2 working days.
+If you find any problems that are not listed on this page or think we are not meeting the accessibility requirements, contact OPSS.Enquiries@businessandtrade.gov.uk

 Enforcement procedure

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
+If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about the accessibility of the Product Safety Database